fwupd/fwupd/plugins/dfu/README.md

 ### DfuForceVersion

 Forces a specific DFU version for the hardware device.
 This is required if the device does not set, or sets incorrectly, items in the DFU functional descriptor.
+If set to 0000 then the DFU functionality is disabled.

 Since: 1.0.1